 The Village Idiots Cycling Club was founded in 2007 by people who love to ride, socialize, and give back to the community.
 Over the years we have ridden thousands of miles, shared countless experiences and stories, and raised nearly $200,000 for charities.
 We are open to community-focused people who are aged 14 or older, of all cycling abilities, and hailing from near and far.
 Check out our FAQ Page for more information!

-We cater to all types of riders, from beginners to experienced, and even those who prefer staying on paved bicycle trails.
+We cater to all types of riders, from beginners to advanced, bike paths to the open road.
 For a description of our ride types, click here: Ride Types

 We also support the community in a variety of ways.
 In 2017, the Village Idiots:

 - Donated over $5,000 to the Douglas Elbert Task Force (“DETF”), a non-profit organization that provides support for local residents facing financial difficulties.
 We also coordinated two dedicated volunteer days on-site at DETF.

 - Are the proud “owners” of a stretch of South Havana Street near Castle Rock, and conducted clean-up days in the spring and fall as part of the Douglas County Adopt-A-Road program.

 - Sponsored a used bike drive for Project Recycle, a local non-profit that repairs and repurposes used bicycles, turning them into “good as new” bikes for needy children, collecting over 80 used bicycles.